datphan/damp-starter/README.md

 ## Higher Usage for better team collaboration and consistent dev environment

-This works on both window, mac, linux:
+This works on both mac, linux or window:

 ```
 $ cd ~/